-Payments to reward medical, midwifery and nursing graduates who agree to work in hard-to-staff communities and/or specialties, and medical physicist and radiation therapist graduates who remain in New Zealand for three to five years
+Payments to reward medical, midwifery and nursing graduates who agree to work in hard-to-staff communities and/or specialties, and medical physicist, sonography and radiation therapy graduates who remain in New Zealand

-Voluntary bonding is a practical initiative run by Health Workforce New Zealand to move graduates into the communities and specialties that need them most and retain essential health workforces in New Zealand.
+The Voluntary Bonding Scheme is a practical initiative run by Health Workforce New Zealand to move graduates into the communities and specialties that need them most, and to retain essential allied health professionals in New Zealand.
 Those on the scheme receive annual payments to help repay their student loan or as top-up income.

 It was launched in 2009 to encourage graduate doctors, midwives and nurses to work in hard-to-staff communities and specialties in New Zealand.
-Radiation therapists and medical physicists were added in 2012 to encourage graduates in these vulnerable and high-demand professions to remain in New Zealand.
+Radiation therapists and medical physicists were added from 2012 - and sonographers from 2015 - to encourage graduates in these vulnerable and high-demand professions to remain in New Zealand.
 Payments are also available to GP trainees.
 Other ministries run similar schemes for teachers and veterinarians.

 - What does bonding mean?

 - What are the hard-to-staff specialties and communities?